-From the archives: Caught in the clutches of an Arctic Vortex, what's a Gluten-Free Goddess to do?
+Caught in the grey flannel mood and wet patter of a rainy spring day, what's a Gluten-Free Goddess to do?
 Why, bake, of course.
-(The calorie-stingy- but oh-so-delicious!- detox soup recipe will still be there tomorrow, in all it's green and virtuous glory.
-Don't you worry.)
-When the icy winds howl like Banshees on the headlands and the snow flies sideways in stinging barbs as sharp as an art/music/film/literary critic's those-who-can't-do-criticize sarcasm, I lock the windows and doors, Darling, and hunker down in our humble winter rental, praying to the Power Gods that the electricity will hold (our sole source of warmth and comfort- how I miss a fireplace!
-And a wood stove- so much more soulful and dependable, in a self reliant sort of way).
-I pull on layers of L. L. Bean waffle cotton and plaid and crank up the oven.
+(The calorie-stingy- but oh-so-delicious!- detox soup recipe will still be there tomorrow, in all it's green and virtuous glory, don't you worry.)
+When the wacky winds howl like Banshees on the headlands and rain (or snow!) flies sideways as sharp as an art/music/film/literary critic's those-who-can't-do-criticize sarcasm, I hunker down in our humble rental, praying to the Power Gods that the electricity will hold.
+I pull on layers worthy of an L. L. Bean catalog and crank up the oven.

 Baking lemon-blueberry muffins, then, accomplishes two things.

 It warms us twice.